 There are many opportunities for HES 310 clinical externships around the Winston-Salem area, including working/observing at the Wake Forest University Medical Center/Baptist Hospital, Forsyth Hospital, and at various clinics throughout the region for an internship or paid position.
 This may include internships in medical clinics, working with physicians, physical therapists, occupational therapists, physician assistants, and other allied health professionals.
 Working as a student trainer may qualify as an experience.
 In addition, employment at the corporate level in the fitness setting or in health education and public health fields may provide valuable insight into career direction.
 You may also find it helpful and necessary to work during the summer outside of the Wake Forest University area in order to accumulate the necessary experience.

-For HES 311 clinical internships, you may examine the HES Faculty Research webpage and contact the professors to inquire about these opportunities.
+For HES 311 clinical internships, you may contact the professors to inquire about these opportunities.
 The HELPS community outreach program run by the HES department is another viable option.
-Contact Dr. Peter Brubaker for information on this program.
-For further assistance, please contact Dr. Jeffrey Katula.
+Contact Dr. Kristen Beavers for information on this program.